-If you declared more than $75,000 of income on your last tax return, or as a married couple declared a combined income of more than $150,000, then you will receive $5 less for each $100 earned above either amount.
+If you declared more than $75,000 of income on your last tax return, or as a married couple declared a combined income of more than $150,000, then you may receive a smaller payment.

 I’m a college student.
 Will I receive a stimulus payment?

 Yes.
 If you are not claimed as a dependent, you are eligible for your own stimulus payment.
 If you are a college student that a parent or guardian declared as a dependent in either 2019 or 2020, an additional $1,400 will be added onto the stimulus payment of your payment or guardian.

 Is this a one-time payment?
 Will there be another?

 Three stimulus packages have been announced by the U.S. government.
 It is possible that a fourth or even a fifth could be issued.
 We will update this page as soon as we know for sure.